Fibroblast growth factor receptor 3

-Fibroblast growth factor receptor 3 is a protein that in humans is encoded by the FGFR3 gene.
+Fibroblast growth factor receptor 3 (FGFR-3) is a protein that in humans is encoded by the FGFR3 gene.
 FGFR3 has also been designated as CD333 (cluster of differentiation 333).
-The gene, which is located on chromosome 4, location q16.3, is expressed in tissues such as the cartilage, brain, intestine, and kidneys.
+The gene, which is located on chromosome 4, location p16.3, is expressed in tissues such as the cartilage, brain, intestine, and kidneys.

-The FGFR3 gene produces various forms of the FGFR3 protein; the location varies depending on the isoform of the FGFR3 protein.
+The FGFR3 gene produces various forms of the FGFR-3 protein; the location varies depending on the isoform of FGFR-3.
 Since the different forms are found within different tissues the protein is responsible for multiple growth factor interactions.
 Gain of function mutations in FGFR3 inhibits chondrocyte proliferation and underlies achondroplasia and hypochondroplasia.

 Function

-The protein encoded by this gene is a member of the fibroblast growth factor receptor family, where amino acid sequence is highly conserved between members and throughout evolution.
+FGFR-3 is a member of the fibroblast growth factor receptor family, where amino acid sequence is highly conserved between members and throughout evolution.
 FGFR family members differ from one another in their ligand affinities and tissue distribution.
 A full-length representative protein would consist of an extracellular region, composed of three immunoglobulin-like domains, a single hydrophobic membrane-spanning segment and a cytoplasmic tyrosine kinase domain.
 The extracellular portion of the protein interacts with fibroblast growth factors, setting in motion a cascade of downstream signals which ultimately influence cell mitogenesis and differentiation.

 This particular family member binds both acidic and basic fibroblast growth factor and plays a role in bone development and maintenance.
-The FGFR3 protein plays a role in bone growth by regulating ossification.
+The FGFR-3 protein plays a role in bone growth by regulating ossification.
 Alternative splicing occurs and additional variants have been described, including those utilizing alternate exon 8 rather than 9, but their full-length nature has not been determined.